firmino/PyWANN/README.md

 Python lists or Numpy array.

-X is a list retinas and y is a list of class related with each retina.
+X is a list of retinas and y is a list of class related with each retina.

 ex:
 ```python